21 Great Things to Do in Huatulco Oaxaca Mexico

 Getting to Huatulco From Puerto Escondido

 A lot of people traveling in Mexico will likely arrive in Huatulco from Puerto Escondido, a small beach town about 100km away from Huatulco.
-Its name means “hidden port” and is relatively hidden from most tourists!
-It’s a great place to go surfing, too!

 If you’re driving, you’ll take the highway 200 to Huatulco and it will take just under 2 hours to drive.
 If you’re taking the bus, you have an option of either Ómnibus Cristóbal Colón or AltaMar as operators.
-Both run buses multiple times a day and are just around 2-hour trips as well.
-The price is likely to be around $10 USD for the trip.

-Best hotels in Huatulco Oaxaca
+Best Hotels in Huatulco Oaxaca

 There are lots of great accommodations and top hotels in Huatulco.
 Many people will choose all-inclusive resorts for convenience, ease, and proximity to the beach.